OpenAPI

 Models / Subschemas

-You can define models as subschemas and use them in your routes.
-This is useful when you have
+You can create models as subschemas and incorporate them into your routes.
+This is especially useful

-These models will be shown as models in the OpenAPI specification.
+These models will be presented as models in the OpenAPI specification.

 const router = createRouter({